Skip to main content

 marginPositionsEventsPosition-change events (open, update, close, liquidation)Event-only — pair with positions for complete stateWS Quickstart — State recovery table

 Canonical subscribe set (spot MM).
 Send these messages after the authorize handshake — the three private subscriptions will be rejected on an unauthenticated socket.
 For multi-symbol MM, repeat each *_subscribe per market or use the multiple-subscription flag where supported (see the depth subscribe parameters).
+To stop quoting on one pair without disrupting the others, send depth_unsubscribe or bookTicker_unsubscribe with that market name in params — only that market’s feed drops; an empty array unsubscribes from all markets on the stream.

 [